smartcontractkit/external-adapters-js/README.md

 There may be required environment variables that must be provided to run an External Adapter.
 Please see the respective adapter's README for more specific information on the External Adapter that you would like to run.

 Every External Adapter has some optional environment variables for customizing behavior and turning on advanced features.
-More documentation for these can be seen [here](./packages/core/bootstrap/README.md).
+The list of all available options can be seen [here](https://github.com/smartcontractkit/ea-framework-js/blob/main/docs/reference-tables/ea-settings.md).

 ### Run as HTTP server